 Japan is famous for its long-standing culture and cuisine.
 The fantastic fruits are indispensable in many mouthwatering Japanese foods.
 So, let’s immerse yourself in the world of wonderful Japanese fruits.

-Stroke Your Taste Buds With Amazing Japanese Citrus Fruits
+Amazing Japanese Citrus Fruits

 1. Yuzu

 There are many types of yuzu in Japan.
 Hana yuzu is an ornamental type.
-If you want to taste sweet yuzu, you can choose the yuko variety.
+If you want to taste sweet yuzu, you can choose the Yuko variety.
 Shishi yuzu is a famous Japanese yuzu with a distinctive knobby rind.

 Season: It is available all year round in Japan.